 Our theater troupe’s mission is to provide quality productions for local citizens, offer an outlet for children and adults who want to perform, and teach theater skills to anyone who wants to learn.
 In an area that struggles economically, we are passionate about keeping the arts alive.

-For almost two decades, the Pennsylvania Theatre of Performing Arts has provided a venue for talented actors, musicians and dancers to entertain local audiences.
+For over two decades, the Pennsylvania Theatre of Performing Arts has provided a venue for talented actors, musicians and dancers to entertain local audiences.
 Our entirely volunteer organization has mounted dozens of productions ranging from classic and contemporary Broadway musicals and plays to children's productions.
-We hope you will join us in our exciting 2016 season!
+We hope you will join us in our exciting 2019 season!

 In 2006, the physical condition of our former facility on Laurel Street in Hazleton had deteriorated to the point that it became a significant drain to our financial and personal resources.
 As such, it was decided to sell the building and move on to greener pastures.
 We have been fortunate indeed to have found several venues in the area in which to perform our shows.
 The Strand in McAdoo and The Factory in Nuremberg have both lent their stages to our performers.
 We graciously thank the people involved with these facilities as they have welcomed us with open arms and open hearts.